ZenonSeth/respec/doc/api.md

     borderColor = "#RRGGBB",
     -- Optional.
-Specify the color of a 1px border to be drawn around the form -- Note that on smaller resolutions the right and bottom borders may not work right.
+Specify the color of a 1px border to be drawn around the form -- This uses a box[] to draw a form's outline.
+Experimental, may not work right.
-    -- To fix that, you can add noclip configuration for box elements -- Or just specify your own background9 with a 1 pixel border

     set_focus = "id",
     -- Corresponds to set_focus[id].
 Set which element is focused when the form is opened.